 Your privacy is important to us.
-All employees who have access to your personal data or are associated with the handling of that data must comply with the Data Protection Act.
+All employees who have access to your personal data or are associated with the handling of that data must comply with data protection law.

-We use information security policies to safeguard your information and prevent unauthorised access to it.
+We have security policies in place to safeguard your information and prevent unauthorised access to it.
 We will only hold your personal information for as long as necessary.

-Thurrock Council is the Data Controller for information collected through this website, and through website forms or printed forms that refer to this privacy notice.
+Thurrock Council is the Data Controller for information collected through this website and or printed forms that refer to this privacy notice.

 We will use the information you supply us to provide you with an appropriate, timely and effective service.

 The information about you that we hold will be stored securely and made available to authorised officers only.